EddyVerbruggen/nativescript-admob/README.md

 Earn some well earned $$$ with your {N} app by adding Google AdMob banners.

-> Note that version 1.2.0+ requires NativeScript 2.3.0+.

 ## Installation
 From the command prompt go to your app's root folder and execute:
 ```